Provider systems MUST NOT use this volumetric model as a ‘gold standard’, but MAY use it as the basis of developing their own volumetric models.

-Test environments SHALL simulate consumer applications making API calls against simulated test data (patient records, diaries, tasks etc)
+Test environments MUST simulate consumer applications making API calls against simulated test data (patient records, diaries, tasks etc)

-Test data SHALL be populated with realistic complexity, depth and volume, i.e. in the case of patients the data should be representative of clinical records of a mix of healthy patients and patients with multiple long term conditions.
+Test data MUST be populated with realistic complexity, depth and volume.
+For example, in the case of patients the data should be representative of clinical records of a mix of healthy patients and patients with multiple long-term conditions.

-If a small set of test data is repeatedly used as part of the V&P tests then test setup SHOULD seek to minimise the effects of caching e.g. within API middleware (the data from a small number of patients repeatedly queried in quick succession could be served from cache which would invalidate test results).
+If a small set of test data is repeatedly used as part of the V&P tests, then test setup SHOULD seek to minimise the effects of caching - for example, within API middleware (the data from a small number of patients repeatedly queried in quick succession could be served from cache which would invalidate test results).

 Suppliers SHOULD test API call volumes against a refined Volumetric Model1.

-Results for the RAMP test SHALL include the tps and message size profile at the threshold where the above limits were exceeded, if applicable.
+Results for the RAMP test MUST include the TPS and message size profile at the threshold where the above limits were exceeded, if applicable.

-If a SOAK test is performed, results SHALL be provided.
+If a SOAK test is performed, results MUST be provided.

 1Note, V&P test profiles will differ according to the supplier based on the proportion of patient population whose GP records are held with that supplier.